Camila Cabello’s Complete Dating History: From Boyfriend Matthew Hussey To Austin Mahone

 We know they're BFFs but there have been plenty of people over the years who have tried to claim that Shawn Mendes and Camila Cabello are romantically linked.
 So just for the record, nope this is not a thing.

+The pair have recently been teasing they have new music coming out, and the duo look super loved up in a clip for the music video – but this only proves how close they are as friends.

-Was Camila Cabello dating Jacob Whitesides?
+Did Camila Cabello date Jacob Whitesides?

-2015 was a bit of a rollercoaster year for Camila Cabello as she was linked to a multitude of eligible batchelors, including none other than singer Jacob Whitesides.
+2015 was a bit of a rollercoaster year for Camila Cabello as she was linked to a multitude of eligible bachelors, including none other than singer Jacob Whitesides.

-Jacob posted several pics of himself with his pal Camila on social media, but people were quick to suggest there was more to their relationship and even claimed that the pair were locked in a love triangle with Shawn Mendes.
+Jacob posted several pics of himself with his pal Camila on social media, but people were quick to suggest there was more to their relationship and even claimed the pair were locked in a love triangle with Shawn Mendes.

 Speaking on a live stream, Jacob claimed, “It’s not like me and her are in a f****** love triangle with Shawn.
 It’s just so funny, because Twitter thinks like…there’s this massive love triangle between me and Camila and Shawn.
 That is so not the case.”